Access Control

 uint8 constant TRANSFER_ADMIN_ROLE = 8; // 1000

-AnyNumber & WALLETS_ADMIN_ROLE > 0 // checking if AnyNumber contains 0100 bit, it can be used for checking the role
+AnyNumber & WALLETS_ADMIN_ROLE > 0 // checking if AnyNumber contains 0100 bit, used for role checking

-The contracts expose simple methods to manipulate Access Controls and check the roles via the external AccessControl
+The contracts expose methods to manipulate Access Controls and check the roles via the external AccessControl

 .
 Note that granting new and revoking existing roles must be done in separate transactions.